dell/omnia/docs/source/Roles/Platform/SetupvLLM.rst

 Setup vLLM
 -----------
+vLLM 0.2.4 onwards supports model inferencing and serving on AMD GPUs with ROCm.
+At the moment AWQ quantization is not supported in ROCm, but SqueezeLLM quantization has been ported.
+Data types currently supported in ROCm are FP16 and BF16.

+For NVidia, vLLM is a Python library that also contains pre-compiled C++ and CUDA (12.1) binaries.

-Using ansible playbooks, Omnia can install vLLM on the kube_node, and the kube_control_node.
-Once vLLM is deployed, log into the UI to create your own notebook servers.
-For more information, `click here <https://docs.vllm.ai/en/latest/getting_started/installation.html>`_.
+With an Ansible script, user can deploy vLLM on both kube_node and kube_control_node.
+After the deployment of vLLM, users gain access to the vllm container (AMD GPU) and can import the vLLM Python package (NVIDIA GPU).
+For more information, `click here <https://docs.vllm.ai/en/latest/getting_started/installation.html>`_

 **Pre requisites**

 * Ensure the kube_node, kube_control_node is setup and working.
 If NVidia or AMD GPU acceleration is required for the task, install the NVidia (CUDA 12.1) or AMD (RocM 5.7) GPU drivers during provisioning.
-* Ensure the system has enough available space (Over 55GiB).
+* Ensure the system has enough available space (Over 55GiB is required for the vLLM image.
+Any additional scripting will take disk capacity outside the image.)
-* Ensure the passed inventory file has a kube_control_plane listing all cluster nodes.
+* Ensure the passed inventory file has a kube_control_plane and kube_node_group listing all cluster nodes.
 * Update the ``omnia/input/software_config.json`` file with the correct vLLM version required.
 The default value is ``vllm-v0.2.4`` for AMD container and ``vllm latest`` for NVidia.
 * Omnia deploys the vLLM pip installation for NVidia GPU, or ``embeddedllminfo/vllm-rocm:vllm-v0.2.4`` container image for AMD GPU.
 * For nodes using AMD, ensure nerdctl is available.